Private 4×4 vehicle & dedicated guide

 Your private vehicle for the entire journey, fuel included.
 A guide stays with you from arrival to departure at the airport: driver, translator, storyteller and friend for the duration.

-Full board (breakfast, lunch and dinner included) where you’re immersed in nature: Kibuye, Nyungwe, Akagera.
+Full board (breakfast, lunch and dinner included) where you’re immersed in nature: Karongi, Nyungwe, Akagera.
 In the cities, breakfast is included at the hotel; lunches and dinners are kept flexible so you can discover the local dining scene.

 Tell us what you have in mind.
 We typically respond within 24 hours.